Fast Bowling Tips For Youngsters On Swing Bowling Basics

 sacrfice pace for swing

 Now that we have got a hang of inswing and outswing bowling, a burning question looms.
 As we are all aware by now, the art of swing bowling can be maximized to its fullest at a low pace.
 So does that mean that a fast bowler needs to cut down on pace at the expense of swing bowling?
-Well, it all comes down to two main factors.
-To make that judgment call, a fast bowler needs to take two factors into account:
+If you’re seeking fast bowling tips for beginners, then you need to figure out whether it is pace first or swing.

 Physical attributes: This relates to the physical appearance of the bowler.
 Some bowlers are naturally tall, while others aren’t so fortunate.
-The fast bowlers who often lack a strong built can certainly focus more on honing their swing bowling skills.
+The fast bowlers who often lack a strong build can certainly focus more on honing their swing bowling skills.
 This effectively means sacrificing pace in an effort to focus more on shaping the ball in the air.
 Subsequently, such types of bowlers can also develop cutters and several other slower ball variations, which they can use in tandem with conventional swing bowling.
 Conversely, tall fast bowlers are blessed with height and can therefore focus more on bending their back and extracting more out of the surface.

 Bowler type: A fast bowler needs to closely evaluate their bowling profile.
 This requires deeper introspection and experts’ opinions from licensed coaches, which in turn helps a bowler determine his/her bowling personality.
 If your goal is primarily to swing the ball, then you might opt to operate at a reduced pace.
 Similarly, if you have a gifted body and like generating more pace as a fast bowler, then you could possibly consider cutting down on swing in order to ramp up your pace.